abhijit0014/Java8-Multithreading-Concurrency/src/Readme.txt

             Callable interface has a single method call() which is meant to contain the code that is executed by a thread.

+ReentrantLock -
+            ReentrantLock is a mutually exclusive lock with the same behavior as the intrinsic/implicit lock accessed via the synchronized keyword.

+            ReentrantLock, as the name suggests, possesses reentrant characteristics.
+            That means a thread that currently owns the lock can acquire it more than once without any problem.

+ReadWriteLock
+            ReadWriteLock consists of a pair of locks - one for read access and one for write access.
+            The read lock may be held by multiple threads simultaneously as long as the write lock is not held by any thread.